ShanonPearce/ASH-Toolset/README.md

 ### Apply Filters and Simulations in Equalizer APO (new method)
 V3.0.0 onwards of the toolset includes a 'Quick Configuration’ tab which will auto-configure 'config.txt' to apply selected filters and binaural simulations in Equalizer APO.
 Ensure 'Enable Headphone Correction' and/or 'Enable Binaural Room Simulation' are ticked for the changes to apply.
 The audio channels can be configured in the 'Channel Configuration' tab on the right side of the app.
 - The preamplification control will apply the specified gain to all channels.
+An option to auto-adjust preamp has been included from V3.1.0 onwards.
-- The estimated peak gain table can be used to identify potential clipping that may occur for different input channel configurations
+- The estimated peak gain table can be used to identify potential clipping that may occur for different input channel configurations.
+Max. peak gain is the highest peak gain across the left and right channels whereas average peak gain is the average peak gain of the left and right channels.
 - The input audio channel configuration can be selected using the drop down.
 The selected channel configuration must be supported by the sound device.
+An option to upmix 2.0 stereo to 7.1 is included.
+The upmix has available 2 methods: Method A which is a simple channel duplication and Method B which also includes Mid/Side channel separation.
 - The gains and source directions of each audio channel can be configured separately.
+If 'Reduce Dataset Size' option is enabled, some directions will not be available.
+If the desired direction is not found, the 'Reduce Dataset Size' option will automatically be disabled and a full sized dataset will be processed allowing other directions to be selected.

 ![Equalizer APO example](docs/images/e_apo_steps.png)